AnaghaVarma1/Admissions-Predictor/README.md

 Source:

 - LinkedIn: Modified publicly available code to scrape through LinkedIn profiles

 - QS dataset: Publicly available data from the QS World University Rankings 2025 report

+*Please navigate to the src folder and open 'LinkedIn scraping.ipynb' to learn more about the generation of the admissions dataset*

 Features: